szilard/shinyvalidinp/README.md

 #### Disclaimer and how to get involved

-Finally, this package is very experimental (just hacked it in an evening), **use it at your own risk!**
+Finally, this package is very experimental, **use it at your own risk!**
-Any suggestions for improvement are welcome though, and as with any security related code it would be crucial to find and fix any bugs (please open an issue on github if you find such).
+Any suggestions for improvements are welcome, especially reporting bugs and/or suggesting fixes.
+As with any security related code, it would be crucial not to leave out edge cases that could lead to vulnerabilities.